 ‘Do no harm’ – ‘take no shit’

 In the past we have discussed ‘ahimsa’ the practice of non-violence.
 Ahimsa is an important ethical stance taken by many students of the Buddha.
+If all beings (indeed all phenomena) are interdependent and in constant interaction, any action, however small, affects all others.
+We and the universe are one integrated entity.
+Thus, to injure or harm any part of the universe is to harm ourselves.
 To practice non-violence is to try to do no harm, or at least to minimise the harm we cause to ourselves, to other beings and to the planet.

 Expressing and defending an ethics of non-violence, may involve acknowledging in oneself, and pointing out to others, that a thought, a statement or an action, is causing harm; and, working to change minds and behaviours towards non-violence and peace.